Classification of noncollapsed translators in $\mathbb{R}^4$: From spectral uniqueness to classification

 Now, by the circular symmetry it suffices to analyze the set

 \begin{claim} There exists a neighborhood of $0$ where $\hat{Z}$ consists of $d=d(0)$ smooth curves intersecting transversally at $0$.
-Moreover, crossing any of the $2d$ rays, $w$ changes a sign. \end{claim}
+Moreover, crossing any of the $2d$ rays, $w$ changes sign. \end{claim}

-\begin{proof}[Proof of the claim] Since $0$ lies on the axis of circular symmetry, $w_d$ is a spherical harmonic that is invariant under rotations in the $x_3x_4$-plane.
-Thus, assuming for ease of notation that $x_2(p)=0$, in spherical coordinates we have
+\begin{proof}[Proof of the claim] Since $0$ lies on the axis of circular symmetry, $w_0$ is a spherical harmonic that is invariant under rotations in the $x_3x_4$-plane.
+Thus, in suitable spherical coordinates we have

-where $P_d$ is the $d$-th Legendre polynomial.
-As $P_d$ has $d$ distinct roots in $(-1,1)$, we infer that that near $p=0$ the set $\{w_d=0\}\cap \{x_4=0\}$ consists of $d$ curves intersecting transversally, and that $w_d$ changes sign whenever one crosses any of the 2d rays.
+where $P_d$ is the $d$-th Legendre polynomial, and $c_0\neq 0$ is a constant.
+As $P_d$ has $d$ distinct roots in $(-1,1)$, we infer that that near $p=0$ the set $\{w_0=0\}\cap \{x_4=0\}$ consists of $d$ curves intersecting transversally, and that $w_0$ changes sign whenever one crosses any of the 2d rays.
 The corresponding behavior of $\{w=0\}\cap \{x_4=0\}$ now follows from Lemma \ref{lemma_below} below. \end{proof}

 Next, setting $\hat{\Omega}:=\Omega\cap \{x_4=0\}$ we have:

 \begin{claim} There exists a connected component $\hat{D}$ of $\mathrm{Cl}(\hat{\Omega})\setminus\mathrm{Cl}(\hat{Z})$ that does not meet $\partial \hat{\Omega}$. \end{claim}